 Brooks Pierce Attorneys Participate in Professionalism for New Attorneys CLE

-Brooks Pierce attorneys Tanisha Palvia and Sarah Saint recently spoke at the North Carolina Bar Association’s (NCBA) “Professionalism for New Attorneys” continuing legal education (CLE) program.
+Brooks Pierce attorneys Tanisha Palvia and Collins Saint recently spoke at the North Carolina Bar Association’s (NCBA) “Professionalism for New Attorneys” continuing legal education (CLE) program.
 The program provided each attendee with a full year of CLE credit and is complimentary for newly licensed attorneys.

 Palvia presented on dealing with the courts and advised participants on how to positively influence their presence in the courts, examining Rule 3.3 and 11, courtroom decorum, and setting realistic goals for their legal practice.

-Saint spoke as part of a panel, “What I Didn’t Learn in Law School,” where she joined fellow members of NCBA’s Young Lawyers Division in sharing tips, experiences and other how-to’s with new attorneys.
+Saint spoke as part of a panel, “What I Didn’t Learn in Law School,” where they joined fellow members of NCBA’s Young Lawyers Division in sharing tips, experiences and other how-to’s with new attorneys.

 Palvia represents individuals and organizations facing government investigations, white-collar criminal charges, and civil litigation.
 She is also successful in conducting internal investigations given her experience as a former Assistant District Attorney in Manhattan.
 She is well-versed in civil and criminal proceedings and has extensive bench and jury trial experience.